 MOD ISR/28/1

 2 1.1 a) These Regulations establish general principles which relate to the provision and operation of international telecommunication services offered to the public as well as to the underlying international telecommunication transport means used to provide such services.
-They also set rules applicable to administrations*.

 Reasons: The revised ITRs should only set rules applicable to Member States, not to private companies.
 In addition – The scope of the ITRs must include and bind only ITU Members States.
 Furthermore, replacing the current term “Recognized Operating Agencies” with the term “Operating Agencies” throughout the ITRs, would broaden the scope of the treaty to a wide range of companies and services not currently covered by the regulations.